saucelabs/sauce-docs/docs/dev/error-messages.md

 * You've specified an app hosted online, but the URL you've used can't be contacted by Sauce Labs.
 * You've specified an app hosted in your corporate network which can't be accessed via the Internet.
 * You're not providing the full path to the app file itself.
-* The site serving your application requires authentication.
+* The site serving your app requires authentication.

 **How to Resolve**

-We recommend avoiding all problems with apps hosted internally by uploading to Sauce Labs [Application Storage](/mobile-apps/app-storage) instead.
+We recommend avoiding all problems with apps hosted internally by uploading to Sauce Labs [App Storage](/mobile-apps/app-storage) instead.

 If you're already using storage, check to make sure that: